DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

    - You can also stop the recording by exiting PIE mode.

 5. **Watch the Replay!**
-   - Click on the "Debug Scene" button to view the replay of your gameplay.
+   - Start the replay with the button in the top menu.

     ![FrameExample](Assets/Replay.png)

 ## Drawable Classes

+To add debug shapes to your scene, you can use the drawable classes
+- `FBFDrawableArrow`
+- `FBFDrawableBox`
+- `FBFDrawableSphere`
+- `FBFDrawableSpline`

-To add debug shapes to your scene, you can use drawable classes like `FBFDrawableArrow`, `FBFDrawableBox`, and `FBFDrawableSphere`.
-Simply add these as properties in your frame class, and they will be drawn in the scene.
+Add these as properties in your frame class, and they will be drawn in the scene.

 To create your own drawable class, follow these steps:

 1. Inherit from the `UFBFData` class.
-2. Override the `CanDraw()` method and make it return `true`.
+2. Override the `CanDraw()` method and return `true`.
 3. Implement the `Draw()` method to specify how the object should be drawn.

 ## Project settings